Repost from 2015-2016. Edited, updated, and corrected.

-Theodicy — the branch of theology that [attempts to] defends God’s goodness and justice in the face of the existence of evil and suffering — continues to be a big problem for Evangelicals.
-The more apologists attempt to defend God in light of not only evil, but also suffering, pain, and death, the less people think God is good.
-All people have to do is read the newspaper to realize that IF God is the powerful deity Evangelicals say he is, then he is horrible being who delights in unfeigned worship while doing nothing as countless men, women, and children face untold agony and death.
+Theodicy — the branch of theology that defends (or attempts to defend) God’s goodness and justice in the face of the existence of evil and suffering — continues to be a big problem for Evangelicals.
+The more apologists attempt to defend God in light of evil and suffering, pain, and death, the less people think God is good.
+All people have to do is read the newspaper to realize that IF God is the powerful deity Evangelicals say he is, then he is a horrible being who delights in unfeigned worship while doing nothing as countless men, women, and children face untold agony and death.

 For most of my life I was a devout Christian, believing in God, trusting in Christ for salvation, knowing that God was actively involved in this world.
 During my young adulthood, I was an evangelical, with a firm belief in the Bible as the inspired and inerrant word of God.
 During those years I had fairly simple but commonly held views about how there can be so much pain and misery in the world.
 God had given us free will (we weren’t programmed like robots), but since we were free to do good we were also free to do evil—hence the Holocaust, the genocide in Cambodia, and so on.
 To be sure, this view did not explain all evil in the world, but a good deal of suffering was a mystery and in the end, God would make right all that was wrong.